novwaul/kaistprojects/CS204/README.md

 ---
 James and his friends developed the game “Treasure Hunter” and they are now creating a hint system to get the users to see the ad.
 They decide to give only the shortest distance as a hint, but they have not yet implemented.
 So the developer James is looking for an algorithm to solve the problem.

-Hint system: Find the shortest distance to treasure in the map
+Hint system: Find the shortest distance to treasure in the map.
-INPUT: Map
+INPUT: Map.
-OUTPUT: The shortest distance from start position to treasure
+OUTPUT: The shortest distance from start position to treasure.
 Restriction:
 1. Start position : (1, 1)
 2. m, n : 1~10 (except m=n=1)